Texas Tech University

 History

-The collections housed in the NSRL soon grew to include not only mammals, but also birds, reptiles, amphibians, fishes, invertebrates, and the paleontology collection.
+The collections housed in the NSRL initially included not only mammals, but also birds, reptiles, amphibians, fishes, invertebrates, and the paleontology collection.
 In 1996, the Paleontology Collection received autonomy and became a separate division under the Museum umbrella, and the paleontological specimens were moved to the basement of the Museum.

-Although the early natural history collections of the NSRL were diverse, representing most phyla of the animal kingdom, the primary research focus of the NSRL always has been mammals.
-This reflects the collection-based mammalogical research focus of the faculty of the Department of Biological Sciences (image at top right; Clyde Jones, Ron Chesser, Robert Owen, Michael Willig, J Knox Jones [seated], Robert Baker, and Dilford Carter, ca. 1984).
+Although the early natural history collections of the NSRL were diverse, representing most phyla of the animal kingdom, the primary research focus of the NSRL largely has been mammals.
+This reflected the collections-based mammalogical research focus of the faculty of the Department of Biological Sciences that were associated with the NSRL from the 1970s to present day (including Drs.
+Robert J. Baker, Robert D. Bradley, Dilford Carter, Ron Chesser, Clyde Jones, J. Knox Jones, Robert Owen, Caleb D. Phillips, and Michael Willig).
 By the 1990s, this emphasis had left the reptile, amphibian, and fish collections underutilized at Texas Tech University.
-Similarly, the mammal and bird collections of the Texas Memorial Museum of the University of Texas at Austin were underutilized due to that museum's strong focus on herpetological research.
-To make more effective use of these resources, to ensure the collections were properly curated, and to make specimens more readily available to scientists and students, Ed C. Theriot, Director of the Texas Memorial Museum, initiated negotiations with Robert J. Baker and Gary F. Edson, Director of the Museum of Texas Tech University, to exchange the NSRL's reptile, amphibian, and fish collections with the Texas Memorial Museum's bird and mammal collections.
+Similarly, the mammal and bird collections of the Texas Memorial Museum (TMM) of the University of Texas at Austin were underutilized due to that museum's strong focus on herpetological research.
+To make more effective use of these resources and to make specimens more readily available to scientists and students, Ed C. Theriot, Director of the TMM, initiated negotiations with Robert J. Baker and Gary F. Edson, Director of the Museum of Texas Tech University, to exchange the NSRL's reptile, amphibian, and fish collections with the TMM's bird and mammal collections.
 This exchange occurred in 2001.
-The collection acquired by the NSRL consisted of nearly 7,000 mammals, 1,700 birds, 800 clutches of eggs, and nearly 300 taxidermy mounts (image at bottom left).
-The Texas Memorial Museum collection was primarily the result of work by noted Texas naturalist W. Frank Blair and his students, and the collection included many specimens of historical significance.
-As the NSRL mammal collection prior to the exchange had consisted primarily of recently collected material (1959 forward), the addition of the Texas Memorial Museum collection added a valuable historical component concerning the mammalian fauna of Texas.
+The collection acquired by the NSRL consisted of nearly 7,000 mammals, 1,700 birds, 800 clutches of eggs, and nearly 300 taxidermy mounts.
 Although the trade reduced the overall vertebrate diversity of the NSRL collection, this realignment of specimens with faculty strengths not only benefited both universities and improved the care of both collections, but it also served to strengthen the biodiversity programs that provide critical natural history information to society.

 The growth of the NSRL collections necessitated a complete remodeling of the NSRL building in 1997-1998.
 During those renovations, which were supported by a National Science Foundation grant, collection areas, office areas, and preparation areas were isolated from each other to maximize safety and efficiency and to minimize potential contamination problems.
-A new room, equipped to house up to 11 ultra-cold freezers, was designated for frozen tissues (the Genetic Resources Collection) (image at bottom center).
+A new room, equipped to house up to 11 ultra-cold freezers, was designated for the frozen tissues collection.

-In 2015, upon the retirement of Robert J. Baker as Director of the NSRL, Curator of Mammals, and Curator of Genetic Resources, the Museum and TTU allowed his position to be filled by Robert D. Bradley as Director of the NSRL and Caleb Phillips as the Curator of the GRC.
-Also in 2015, the NSRL was awarded a major grant from NSF to convert the GRC storage system from mechanical -80°C freezers to a liquid-nitrogen based storage system, and the University provided funding for renovations of the GRC facility in support of that project (see more about the liquid nitrogen project here).
+In 2015, upon the retirement of Dr. Robert J. Baker as Director of the NSRL, Curator of Mammals, and Curator of Genetic Resources, Dr. Robert D. Bradley was named as Director of the NSRL and Dr. Caleb D. Phillips as the Curator of the GRC.
+Also in 2015, the NSRL was awarded a major grant from NSF to convert the GRC storage system from mechanical -80°C freezers to a liquid-nitrogen based storage system, and the University provided funding for renovations of the GRC facility (now known as the Robert J. Baker Genetic Resources Collection) in support of that project (see more about the liquid nitrogen project here).
 In addition, the NSRL received financial support from The CH Foundation to install donated compactors (mechanical storage units) in the Fluid Collection and the Packard Library of the NSRL.
-These compactors have greatly increased the efficiency and overall storage capacity of these two collections.
+These compactors greatly increased the efficiency and overall storage capacity of these two collections.

 Natural Science Research Laboratory